 Related policies and common disapprovals

-The following Google Ads policies are especially relevant to callout extensions and are often associated with disapprovals.
+The following Google Ads policies are especially relevant to callouts and are often associated with disapprovals.
 Learn about what happens if you violate our policies.

-TrademarksGoogle may remove ads or extensions in response to trademark owner complaints.
+TrademarksGoogle may remove ads or assets in response to trademark owner complaints.
 Advertisers are responsible for proper trademark use in their ad text, assets, and business information.
-See the Trademark policy for more information.
+Refer to the Trademarks policy for more information.